mailcmd/clist/README.md

 ## Original and current list

-A CList physically stores what we will call the *current list* (i.e., the rotated list) and implicitly also store what we will call the *original list*, which is the *current list* when the pointer is equal to 1.
+What `CList` stores at all times is what we call the *current list* (i.e., the rotated list) but implicitly also store what we will call the *original list*, which is the *current list* when the pointer is equal to 1.

 ```elixir
 iex> a = CList.new([:a, :b, :c, :d, :e])